The Wedge

 What people actually agree on (polling): 83% of Americans support background checks for all gun purchases.
 72% want higher taxes on the wealthy.
 69% support government-guaranteed healthcare.
 77% support raising the minimum wage.
 These aren't wedge issues — they're consensus.
 The wedge exists to prevent this consensus from becoming policy.

-Canada imported US culture war tactics: Harper's 'barbaric cultural practices' tip line (2015), Poilievre's 'gatekeepers' rhetoric, convoy protests as culture war accelerant, Quebec's Bill 21 as domestic wedge politics.
+Canada imported US culture war tactics: Harper's 'barbaric cultural practices' tip line (2015), Poilievre's 'gatekeepers' rhetoric, convoy protests as culture war accelerant, Quebec's Bill 21 — a genuine secularism debate instrumentalized as an identity marker, splitting Canadians along linguistic and cultural lines.

 What Works